top of page

 About Bryan

 Bryan Bird is a Cleveland area pianist, organist, and music director, acclaimed and in demand throughout Northeast Ohio.
-With over 30 years playing piano and nearly 70 musicals under his belt, he brings a wealth of talent to theaters, schools, churches, and community organizations.
+With over 35 years playing piano and 90 musicals under his belt, he brings a wealth of talent to theaters, schools, churches, and community organizations.

 Highlights include the 2003 Cleveland TubaChristmas at Severance Hall, where he accompanied Brian Bowman of the University of North Texas and Ron Bishop, principal tubist emeritus of The Cleveland Orchestra; the 2015 Annual Meeting of The Cleveland Foundation, also at Severance Hall, where he both performed and arranged the opening song; and accompanying and singing with the Cleveland Athletic Club Singers, with whom he performed The Star-Spangled Banner at Jacobs Field in 2005.